UniPiTechnology/evok/README.md

 Access to GPIOs is done using the fantastic [PIGPIO] library.
 Make sure to install it first before use.

-_**Legacy Evok**_ also requires a few other python libraries that are not installed on Raspbian by default:
+_**Legacy EVOK**_ also requires a few other python libraries that are not installed on Raspbian by default:
 * python-ow
 * [tornado]
 * [toro]